solana-labs/solana/book/src/terminology.md

 ## inflation

-The increase in token supply over time used by the network to incentivize validation and replication, and to fund continued development of the network.
+An increase in token supply over time used to fund rewards for validation and replication and to fund continued development of Solana.

 ## instruction